TrenchBroom/TrenchBroom/app/resources/documentation/help/index.md

 Note that the value under key `'k3'` is `4` and not `3`!

-#### Boolean Terms
+#### Logical Terms

-Boolean terms can be applied to if both operands are of type `Boolean`.
+Logical terms can be applied to if both operands are of type `Boolean`.
 If one of the operands is not of type `Boolean`, an error is thrown.

 	LogicalAnd    = SimpleTerm "&&" Expression
 	LogicalOr     = SimpleTerm "||" Expression

-The following table shows the effects of applying the boolean operators.
+The following table shows the effects of applying the logical operators.

   Left    Right   &&      ||
 -------- ------- ----    ----